MileHacker Logo

 Coastal Vistas

 The Cliff Walk is a premier example of Newport's natural beauty combined with human ingenuity, offering dramatic views where land meets sea.
 Ocean Drive provides continuous scenic vistas by the coast.
-Beavertail State Park in Jamestown, a quick drive from Newport, offers dramatic rocky ocean views, a historic lighthouse, and opportunities for exploring tide pools.
+Beavertail State Park in Jamestown, a quick drive from Newport, offers dramatic rocky ocean views, a historic lighthouse, and chances for exploring tide pools.

 Beaches & Bays

 Easton Beach (First Beach) is Newport's largest public beach, offering a boardwalk, snack bar, and carousel.
 Gooseberry Beach is a smaller, more secluded public beach on Ocean Drive.
 King Park Beach is a small harbor beach.
-Narragansett Bay offers abundant opportunities for sailing, kayaking, paddleboarding, and fishing.
+Narragansett Bay offers abundant opportunities for sailing, kayaking, paddleboarding, plus fishing.

 Wildlife and Geological Features